Skip to content

 Action of beta-glucans

-Beta-glucans are complex sugars, also known as polysaccharides, with immunomodulatory and anti-tumor properties.
+Beta-glucans are part of complex sugars, also called polysaccharides, with immunomodulatory and anti-tumor properties.

-Beta-glucans promote the production of substances called cytokines, which activate the immune response as well as macrophages (white blood cells).
-The presence of beta-glucans helps fight pathogens such as viruses, bacteria and infections.
+Beta-glucans promote the production of substances called cytokines which activate the immune response in addition to activating macrophages (white blood cells).
+The presence of beta-glucans helps fight against pathogens such as viruses, bacteria or infections.
 It is a good ally during the winter months against the flu.

 Action against cancer

-Himematsutake agaricus blazei in supplementation can be a valuable aid against cancer, as it stimulates the immune system via beta-glucans and increases the effectiveness of natural killer (NK) cells, which have the capacity to eliminate diseased cells.
+Himematsutake agaricus blazei as a supplement can be a valuable aid against cancer since it stimulates the immune system through beta-glucans and increases the effectiveness of natural killer (NK) cells, which have the ability to eliminate diseased cells.

-Agaricus Blazei is useful against a variety of diseases such as cancer, tumors, chronic hepatitis, diabetes, atherosclerosis, hypercholesterolemia, etc.
+Agaricus Blazei is useful against a variety of diseases like cancer, tumors, chronic hepatitis, diabetes, atherosclerosis, high cholesterol, etc.

-In Brazil, Himematsutake Agaricus Blazei is part of the traditional pharmacopoeia and is perceived as a mushroom promoting long life.17, 18
+In Brazil, Himematsutake Agaricus Blazei is part of the traditional pharmacopoeia and is seen as a mushroom promoting long life.17, 18

 About the author